A Guide to Misdiagnosis Claims: Do You Have A Claim?

 - Hip (5%)

-- This is according to the information provided by the NHSLA on the top 30 words that appear when looking at claims that were closed or settled in 2014/2015 which were related to “failure/delay diagnosis” and “wrong diagnosis”.
+This is according to the information provided by the NHSLA on the top 30 words that appear when looking at claims that were closed or settled in 2014/2015 which were related to “failure/delayed diagnosis” and “wrong diagnosis”.

 Which NHS Trusts Paid Out The Highest Amounts For “Failure/Delay Diagnosis” Claims?